tribp/Iot-Sim-in-Docker4AWS/README.md

 ### 5.1 Copy files

-Next, we have to copy the files from our local Mac/PC to our Docker instance.
+First, we have to copy the files from our local Mac/PC to our Docker instance.
 Luckily, this is pretty straightforeward in docker.
 Just prepend 'docker' before your common linux commands :-)

 To do: